-The average Mundo Fortuna halls have approximately 82 slot machines in an area of approximately 585 sq.m.
-The Crown Casinos in operation at December 31, 2011, Palatino and Crown Cali, have approximately 299 slot machines, 27 tables in an area of approximately 2,083 sq.m.
+The average Mundo Fortuna halls have approximately 75 slot machines in an area of approximately 585 square meters.
+The five Crown Casinos in operation at December 31, 2012, have approximately 748 slot machines and 43 tables (in four of them) in an area of approximately 2,083 square meters per casino.
 The halls we operate in Colombia normally open 16 hours per day.

-Slot machines installed at our casinos in Colombia have TITO operational systems.
 In addition, we have installed player tracking and loyalty programs in our casinos.

 We estimate that the total number of licensed gaming machines in Colombia, as of December 31, 2011, was approximately 60,453.
-In addition, we estimate that, as of December 31, 2011, there were an additional 42,000 unlicensed gaming machines in operation in Colombia.
+In addition, we estimate that, as of December 31, 2012, there were an additional 42,000 unlicensed gaming machines in operation in Colombia.
 The gaming machines in the Colombian market are generally type-C machines, similar to U.S. Class III machines which do not have maximum wager and prize limits.
-The Colombian machine market (excluding machines located in casinos), with around 279 legal operators, is highly fragmented.
-Currently, our main competitors in the licensed market are Winner Group, which is affiliated with Cirsa, our main competitor in Spain, with approximately 6,052 gaming machines and Mundo Slot with approximately 1,773 machines.
+The Colombian machine market (excluding machines located in casinos), with around 300 legal operators, is highly fragmented.
+Currently, our main competitors in the licensed market are Winner Group, which is affiliated with Cirsa, our main competitor in Spain, with approximately 6,052 gaming machines and 216 tables at December 31, 2012, and Mundo Slot with approximately 1,773 machines.